adamsilver/fdpb/05-Inbox-Management.md

 ## Highlighting rows

 When a user clicks a checkbox it becomes checked.
 The user knows this because a tick (or check) appears inside the box.
-We might be tempted to use Javascript to highlight the entire list item.
-Don't fall into temptation to do more until user testing shows that users are struggling.
+We might be tempted to use Javascript to highlight the entire row.
+Don't fall into temptation to do *more* until user testing shows that users are struggling.

 In software there is special acronym for this approach.
 MVP stands for Minimial Viable Product.
 Simply put, do the minimum, test.
 If it needs more, then do more.
 Testing proves that *more* is worth the investment.

-Mailchimp, who are well-known for their investment into usability testing don't highlight the rows.
+Mailchimp, who invest heavily into usability don't highlight the rows.
 The checkbox is enough:

 ![Mailchimp List](./images/mailchimp-list.png)

 We'll follow their lead and avoid the extra effort.
 More code is more opportunity for failure and more stuff to maintain.
-As designers, we should practice Dieter Ram's famous ethos *less, but better*.
+As designers, we should practice Dieter Ram's famous ethos *less, but better* whenever there is an opportunity to do so.

 ## Submit buttons

-We have a form that enables the selection, but no actions to choose from?
+We have a form that enables the selection of an email, but no actions to apply to it.
 We need to add buttons for delete, archive, and marking spam.
+There are a few design considersatons:

+- Button location
+- The multiple submit problem
+- Disabling buttons before selection
+- Hiding buttons before selection
+- Responsive ARIA components

 ### Button location